backupbrew/switchbrew/Setting up Development Environment.md

-  - First, you need to install curl so the installer can download the devkitARM packages, and you should also install Git - you'll need it to update libctru or share your code on GitHub, among many other things.
+  - First, you need to install curl so the installer can download the devkitARM packages, and you should also install Git - you'll need it to update libnx or share your code on GitHub, among many other things.
 If you are running Linux, you'll also need wget; it comes preinstalled on most distributions, but not all.